 5 Figure 15 shows the maximum and mean error of the one-revolution mean wind speed after subtracting the mean offset.
-At 70 % radial position the maximum and mean error are less than 0.2 m/s and 0.05 m/s respectively.
+At 70% radial position the maximum and mean error are less than 0.2m/s and 0.05m/s respectively.

 Figure 15.
-Maximum (a) and mean (b) simulated error of the wind speed (one-revolution mean neglecting the average offset) in the axial direction due to deflection and torsion.
+Maximum(a) and mean(b) simulated error of the wind speed (one-revolution mean neglecting mean offset) in the axial direction due to deflection and torsion.